MoonlightCapital/MoonlightBot-docs/staff-commands/infractions.md

 ### **Description**

 This command is used to manage infractions, both show and delete them.
+It is broken down into multiple Slash Commands, all of which begin with `/infractions `

 ### **Options**